tgweber/wir/README.md

 There is an outline that can be derived from the blog directory.

 ### Why the the name "wir"?
-"Wir" is German for us.
+"Wir" is German for we.
 This stresses one of the core values of this project: science and the humanities should not be driven by an individual's ambition, but by their wish to contribute to extend and share knowledge.